shindury26/mikrotik-gpl/README.md

 # mikrotik-gpl

-> [!WARNING]
-> This project is a work in progress.
-At time of writing, no GPL source code has been shared by MikroTik, after requests.
+> This project is a work in progress, with goal to help ensure GPL complaince for MikroTik RouterOS.

-Mikrotik does not publish GPL source code, specifically the Linux kernel, on its website or other downloadable place.
+MikroTik does not currently publish GPL source code, specifically the Linux kernel, on its website or other publicly downloadable place.
 Instead, it requires a email request to obtain the source code.
 So this repo was created to automate the process and provide it for direct download from GitHub when source is provided by Mikrotik.

+TIKOCI will continue to advocate for MikroTik providing regular, on-going, per-build disclosure of GPL/other sources, as required under various open source licenses.

+> [!WARNING]
+> At time of writing, the only GPL sources received are dated from 2022, and as response to a request for "RouterOS 7.18.2" GPL source.
+No other response has been received to date.
+> While perhaps possible there have not been changes in GPL source code since 2022, the current disclosure leaves more questions on MikroTik GPL compliance.

 > [!TIP]
 > Source code from RouterOS 6.41rc38 was found on this unrelated GitHub project, from 8 years ago: